a-phung/HackOR_2021_Project_Team-41/README.md

-# HackOR_2021_Project
+# COVID Clarified
-Project submission for HackOR 2021 Hackathon.

-COVID Clarified is a web app developed by participants of the HackOR 2021 hackathon to create a one-stop information hub for COVID-19, citing trusted and verified sources for every state in the US.
+COVID Clarified is a web app developed by Team 41 of the [HackOR 2021 hackathon](https://hackor.org/) to create a one-stop information hub for COVID-19, citing trusted and verified sources for every state in the US.
 Our mission was to increase awareness around COVID-19 topics, such as case counts, vaccine information, and best health practices.

 We wanted to know how we could...
 - increase awareness about COVID guidelines, numbers, and vaccine information,